xpdota/guide-scratch/sage/Skills.md

 - 700p single target heal, plus 10% mitigation for 15 seconds
 - 45 second cooldown
-- Mitigation does not stack with Kerachol
+- Mitigation does not stack with Kerachole

 The healing is upfront rather than over time, thus it should ideally be used when both the mitigation and healing will come into play.
-For example, if faced with a raidwide into a tankbuster, the upfront healing will heal off the raidwide, while the, mitigation will work nicely for the tankbuster.
+For example, if faced with a raidwide into a tankbuster, the upfront healing will heal off the raidwide, while the mitigation will work nicely for the tankbuster.

 ### Druochole